marekdeja/guestbook_fe/README.md

-# FE_project_start
-Boilerplate for React project with Redux Toolkit, Axios
+Example for a guestbook with React and Node.js.
+Frontend.

+Contact me at: marekdeja.com